 It requires the plaintiff to prove malice, oppression or fraud with a high degree of probability.2

-A plaintiff must specifically ask for an award of punitive damages.
-The request may not be specify an amount being sought.3
+A plaintiff must specifically ask for an award of punitive damages (also called exemplary damages).
+The request in a punitive damages claim may not specify an amount being sought.3

 Punitive damages are sometimes determined in the same proceeding as the defendant’s liability.